Maryland murder suspect opens fire on Virginia State Police troopers in Emporia

 EMPORIA, Va. – A Maryland murder suspect opened fire on a group of Virginia State Police troopers and Greensville County Sheriff’s deputies on Sunday night just outside of Emporia.

-According to Virginia State Police, Emporia Police officers responded to a home in the 100 block of Carroll Street after receiving reports of someone firing into an occupied dwelling.
+According to Virginia State Police, Emporia Police officers responded the 100 block of Carroll Street after receiving reports of someone firing into an occupied dwelling.

+The investigation revealed that an argument broke out between several people over a previous disagreement and the situation escalated into the suspect taking out a gun and shooting into the building.

 The investigation led officers to the 200 block of Crescent Road in Greensville County.

 The Greensville County Sheriff’s Office and Virginia State Police responded to the location to assist Emporia Police in locating the suspect in the Carroll Street shooting.

 While waiting for a search warrant, three people exited the house around 9:30 p.m.
-One of them, a man, was taken into custody for questioning in connection to the Carroll Street shooting.
+One of them, a man, was taken into custody for questioning in connection to the Carroll Street shooting and ultimately arrested and charged.

+He has been identified as 27-year-old Jamal Marcus Williams.
+He has been charged with using a firearm in a threatening manner while shooting in an occupied dwelling, shooting into an occupied dwelling, reckless handling of a firearm, and discharging a firearm in Emporia city limits.

 At approximately 9:48 p.m., a fourth occupant charged out of the door of the home with a gun in each hand and started shooting at the Greensville County Sheriff’s deputies and State Police on scene.